Burgers equation from non-thermal stationary states in nearly-integrable gases: Athermal stationary states

 This being said, if the bath is in fact integrable, then a form of a generalized detailed balance holds~\cite{SciPostPhys.1.2.015}

 where $\mathcal{F}_2(v) = \epsilon_2'(\lambda)/k_2'(\lambda)$ with $\lambda$ fixed by $v_2(\lambda) = v$.
 This leads then to the stationary state equations

-Upon substituting in this equation the expression for $\mathcal{F}_2$ we recover the stationary state equation as presented in~\cite{prethermalization} or in eq.~\eqref{eq:stat_grazing} above.
+Upon substituting in this equation the expression for $\mathcal{F}_2$ we recover the stationary state equation as presented in~\cite{Lebek2024} or in Eq.~\eqref{eq:stat_grazing} above.

-Following~\cite{prethermalization} let us discuss some specific cases.
+Following~\cite{Lebek2024} let us discuss some specific cases.
 First, if we specialize to a thermal state, then $\epsilon_2'(\lambda) = \beta \omega_2'(\lambda)$ and $\mathcal{F}_2(v) = \beta v$.
 The stationary state of the system is then thermal with the same inverse temperature $\beta$.
 The second special case is when states and Hamiltonians in both tubes are the same.
 In this cases the collision integral (at the 1 particle-hole level) is exactly zero.
 However, such situation cannot occur in the self-diffusion problem since the densities, and therefore states, are different by construction.
-Finally, in the Tonks-Girardau limit of the Lieb-Liniger model the dressing is absent.
+Finally, in the Tonks-Girardau limit of the LL model the dressing is absent.
 Then the effective velocities are state independent and equal to $\ulb{1}$.
 The stationarity condition simplifies to $\epsilon_{1,0}'(\lambda) = \epsilon_{2,0}'(\lambda)$.
-Crucially, in the Tonks-Girardeau gas the form-factors with larger number of particle-hole excitations vanish and the athermal states are stationary beyond the small momentum approximation.
+Crucially, in the Tonks-Girardeau gas the form-factors with larger number of particle-hole excitations vanish and the athermal states are stationary beyond the small momentum approximation, due to equal dispersions in both systems.